 - All funds available have been donated by members of the Rigpa Sangha.
 In this spirit grant applicants are asked to make genuine efforts to raise funds from other sources prior to making a grant application.

 - Every applicant is asked to contribute as much as possible toward the total costs of the event.
 You could consider asking family, friends, start an Offering Bowl campaign, do a Kickstarter or Go-Fund-Me campaign etc.

-- You need to apply at least 6 weeks before the start of an event and keep the deadlines of the Grant Committee meetings in mind which are 1 March, 15 May, 15 June, 15 September and 15 November in 2022.
+- You need to apply at least 6 weeks before the start of an event and keep the deadlines of the Grant application in mind which are 1 March, 15 May, 15 June, 15 September and 1 December.

 - Grants will only be disbursed to the entities where the event takes place, not to individuals.

 - All questions asked in the application need to be answered completely and accurately.

 - All students who receive a grant for any event will be required to report back on their experience and its benefits for their study or practice.